 Concerned about what happens to your farm when you retire?
-Farm succession planning can help you ensure a smooth transition to the next generation.
-In this article we’ll talk about starting early, defining roles, taxes and including all family members in the process.
+Farm succession planning helps to ensure a smooth and structured transition to the next generation.
+In this article, we cover the importance of starting early, defining roles, understanding tax implications, and involving all family members in the process.

 Key Points

-• Including non-farming family members and non-family employees in succession discussions and planning brings family harmony and continuity to the farm.
+- Including non-farming family members and key employees in the planning process supports family harmony and long-term farm continuity.

 The Importance of Early Succession Planning